onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 5 The 29th of February 1976.
 (The twenty-ninth of February nineteen-seventy-six) 6 December the nineteenth, 1983. (nineteen-eighty-three) 7 The third of October, 1999. (nineteen-ninety-nine)
 8 May the 3lst, 2005.
-(May the thirty-first, two-thousand-five)
-9 July 15th, 2015.
+(May the thirty-first, two thousand and five) 9 July 15th, 2015.
 (July the fifteenth, twenty-fifteen)

 ### T6.16